Countable and Uncountable Nouns

 - I bought ___ (three / a) oranges. → three (because oranges are countable)

-Test your knowledge with interactive fill-in-the-blank exercises
+Test what you've learned with interactive fill-in-the-blank exercises.

 Common uncountable nouns & countable nouns

-A1Countable nouns
+A1Countable and Uncountable nouns

-28 wordscar
+30 wordscar

 noun